 Dr. Julie Sarton is among the nation’s foremost experts on the pelvic floor.
 She founded Sarton Physical Therapy in 2011 with the vision to provide hope and healing to her patients, with the best possible staff and evidence-based treatment.
-The clinic has grown rapidly, treating patients from across the country and even internationally, and is the only clinic in California – and perhaps the country – with three board-certified physical therapists.
+The clinic has grown rapidly, treating patients from across the country and even internationally, and is the only clinic in California – and perhaps the country – with four board-certified physical therapists.

 Prior to opening her practice, Julie founded and served as Director of the Pelvic Floor Physical Therapy program at the University of California, Irvine.
 She was also an Assistant Clinical professor at UCI.
 While there, she created the Women’s Health Physical Therapy Fellowship, a post-graduate fellowship training program for pelvic floor physical therapists, which has trained some of the best PTs in the country.
 Dr. Sarton was in the very first class of physical therapists to be board-certified, and has more than 20 years of experience in the field, successfully treating thousands of complex patients.